-All new degree and certificate programs approved through the Category I proposal process will be reviewed three and five years after inception.
-Both reviews are initiated by the Office of Academic Planning and Assessment.
+All new degree and certificate programs approved through the Curriculum Proposal process will be reviewed after they commence.
+Both reviews are initiated by the Office of Academic Planning and Assessment (APAA).

 The objective of the three-year review is to ensure the long-term success of the initiative.
 The review is designed to assess if adequate progress is being made toward the goals of the initiative, whether resources promised have materialized, and whether changes need to be made to the goals and resource commitments of the initiative due to any changes in academic or budget environment.

-The review will require a 2 to 3-page report from the unit(s) administering the new program addressing the following questions (the Office of Academic Planning and Assessment may request additional information or supportive documentation if needed):
+The review will require a 2 to 3-page report from the unit(s) administering the new program addressing the following questions (APAA may request additional information or supportive documentation if needed):

 It is expected that the unit(s) will engage their faculty and college administration, as appropriate, in preparing the report.